jakobhviid/BigDataCourseExercises/lectures/04/exercises.md

 # Lecture 04 - Spark

-The exercises for this lecture is about Apache Spark.
+The exercises for this lecture are about Apache Spark.
 Apache Spark is a distributed computing framework for processing large datasets across clusters of computers.
 You will be deploying Apache Spark using the Stackable operators.
 You are expected to complete these exercises using the virtual machines made available to your semester project groups.

 ## Before you start